SherG/sherrieg/content/blog/swiss-vs-nazis/index.md

 The book tells the story of how the Swiss, surrounded by Axis powers (Germany, Italy) or Axis-dominated countries (France) planned their opposition to potential Nazi invasion.
 They weren't under any misconception that they might beat Germany; they did however intend to extract a severe price.
 In a worst-case scenario, they would fall back to the <em>réduit</em> and continue to fight occupiers.

-This was a whole-of-society effort: blind persons used their heightened sense of hearing to detect aircraft before others could; boy scouts were given rifles and secret missions; women and children manned farmed and factories when able-bodied men were called up to service.
+This was a whole-of-society effort: blind persons used their heightened sense of hearing to detect aircraft before others could; boy scouts were given rifles and secret missions; women and children manned farms and factories when able-bodied men were called up to service.

 The idea that every able-bodied man in Switzerland is required to serve in the the military <sup><a id="footnote-1-ref" href="#footnote-1">[1]</a></sup> and keeps his service weapon at home is well-known today, as it was during World War II.
 But perhaps more to the point, long before the war, marksmanship competitions were a national pastime and part of mountain culture.
 The Germans were right to fear and dread a nation full of potential snipers.